Posted By: SSF Law Firm Posted in: Dog Bite Posted on: February 1, 2019

 In the Pittsburgh area, it is not uncommon to hear of dog bites.
 Unfortunately, this story was of a 9-year-old boy who was playing in the neighborhood was tracked down by a dog which chased him to his home where he was scratched and bitten.
 You can never be too careful with your children and the neighborhood animals.
 Just because you keep your animal in controlled spaces doesn’t mean that other people are just as responsible as you.

 If you or someone you love has been attacked by a dog then you have the right to receive compensation for the injuries that you or your loved one has sustained.
 The dog owner is responsible for the dog and you deserve financial compensation for all the medical or psychological bills because of their neglect of the owner.
-Call 1-888-98-89467 or click here to start a conversation with our Dog Bite Attorney in Pittsburgh at SSF Law Group today.
+Call 888-98-TWINS(89467) at SSF Law Group today.